Is a heat pump electricity tariff cheaper in the UK?

 Usually needed

-• Smart meter for most TOU tariffs (supplier-specific).
+• A working smart meter for most TOU and reduced-rate heat pump tariffs (supplier-specific).

 • Permission to share half-hourly readings where required.

-• Ability to schedule heating/hot water or shift usage.
+• Ability to schedule heating/hot water or otherwise shift usage.

 Also worth checking